Toggle: English / Spanish

-Ask your doctor or nurse about getting either immune globulin or the hepatitis A vaccine if you are exposed to the disease and have not had hepatitis A or the hepatitis A vaccine.
+Ask your provider about getting either immune globulin or the hepatitis A vaccine if you are exposed to the disease and have not had hepatitis A or the hepatitis A vaccine.

 Common reasons for getting one or both of these treatments include:

 - You live with someone who has hepatitis A.

 - You recently had sexual contact with someone who has hepatitis A.

 - You recently shared illegal drugs, either injected or noninjected, with someone who has hepatitis A.

 - You have had close personal contact over a period of time with someone who has hepatitis A.

 - You have eaten in a restaurant where food or food handlers were found to be infected or contaminated with hepatitis

 Vaccines that protect against hepatitis A infection are available.
 The vaccine begins to protect 4 weeks after you get the first dose.
 You will need to get a booster shot 6 to 12 months later for long-term protection.